maxwalts/mwalts-portfolio/pages/posts/area-lp.md

   className="next-image"
 />

 This project was bootstrapped by an entrepreneur from Michgian, [Jake Lewin](https://www.linkedin.com/in/jake-lewin).
 The idea was validated by extensive customer interviews performed by the CEO and an operations hire in Ann Arbor.
-I was hired to launch the mobile app and get us to our first paying users.
+I was brought on to launch the mobile app and get us to our first paying users.

 Features
 - Scan a barcode on a bottle to pull up information on the product and send a tag to be printed